FStarLang/FStar/doc/book/part2/part2_merkle.rst

    :end-before: //SNIPPET_END: compute_root_hash

+Convince yourself of why this is type-correct---refer back to the description of :ref:`vectors<Part2_vectors>`, if needed.
+For example, why is it safe to call ``L.hd`` to access the first element of ``hashes``?

 Correctness
 ...........

-Now, we can prove our main correctness theorem, namely that when ``get_with_evidence`` returns a resource with verifiable evidence.
+Now, we can prove our main correctness theorem, namely that ``get_with_evidence`` returns a resource with verifiable evidence.

 .. literalinclude:: ../code/MerkleTree.fst
    :language: fstar